dhes/ColonoscopyPolyp/input/pagecontent/index.md

 Here's a walkthrough:

 ```
-1 The specimen status must equal "available".
+1 The specimen status must be "available".
 2 (The collection element)
-3 The specimen collection bodySite must be selected from the _value set_ cp-polyp-excision-method (more on value sets in a minute).
+3 The specimen collection bodySite must be selected from the _value set_ cp-body-site (more on value sets in a minute).
 4 The collection method must be selected from the value set cp-polyp-excision-method.
 5 The collection quantity must be from the value set cp-polyp-length-units.
 6 The collected[x] value must be present.
-7 The specimen is a polyp
+7 The specimen musted be coded as a polyp
 8 The specimen subject must be present.
 9 The specimen subject must refer to a patient which conforms to the cpPatient profile.
 ```